 To make browsing easier, if you look up at the top menu bar, you will see “site index” – clicking on this will give you an index list of all the articles on the site.

-Please bookmark our site or subscribe using the button on the sidebar (right) – you will get notifications of every new post we publish, delivered to your inbox!
-If you like our articles, please use the like and share buttons provided – we have just added a Pinterest button too so you can pin direct to your pinboards – thank you!
+Please bookmark our site and, if you like our articles, please use the like and share buttons provided – we have just added a Pinterest button too so you can pin direct to your pinboards – thank you!

-Acne is considered to be a disorder of the pilosebaceous unit comprising the hair follicle, sebaceous gland and a hair.
+Acne is considered to be a disorder of the pilosebaceous unit part of the skin’s immune system and comprising the hair follicle, sebaceous gland and a hair.
 These units are found on all parts of the body except on palms, top of the feet, soles and lower lip.
 Pilosebaceous units are found largely on the face, upper neck and chest.
 The sebum which is produced by the sebaceous glands keeps the skin and the hair moisturized.

 Hidden causes of Acne

 Stress can be a major cause of pimples, acne and skin problems

 Researchers have proven over years that stress contributes as a major factor for acne breakouts.
 According to researchers, the steroid hormones like glucocorticoids and adrenal androgens are released due to stress.
 This can activate the oil glands causing skin pores to clog and finally resulting in acne breakouts.
 Based on the research, it was also found that college students were affected with more acne during exams.